 The many people taking the "Don't mess with Texas" slogan to heart in respect of beaches encouraged and inspired us.
 We share this critical and sensitive habitat with species like shorebirds and it's essential we minimize our impact.
-Anyone can participate in a local beach clean-up day (visit the Ocean Conservancy's central listing) of events around the world.
+Anyone can participate in a local beach clean-up day.
 To learn more about the world's beaches and oceans, and how you can help protect them, visit the Smithsonian Museum of Natural History's Ocean Portal.

 Pictures taken by Tim Romano.

 After a full day on the beach, faces burned by sun and wind, we were winding down outside on the hotel patio when Lynyrd Skynyrd's Freebird started playing on the Tiki Bar stereo.

 Would you still remember me?

 For I must be traveling on now

 'Cause there's too many places I've got to see.